What Are the Top 5 Medical Errors? Warning Signs and FAQ

 3. Surgical Errors

-Roughly 4,000 surgical errors occur each year, also making this one of the most common medical errors in healthcare.
-Common surgical errors include operating on the wrong body part and accidental lacerations or injuries during the procedure.
+Roughly 4,000 surgical errors occur each year, making it another one of the most common medical errors in healthcare.
+Some of these incidents are so egregious they’re designated as never events.
+Examples of medical errors (surgical-specific) that qualify as never events include operating on the wrong patient or the wrong surgical site.

 4. Device and Equipment Errors

 There are thousands of different medical devices used to support care delivery each day.
-From pacemakers and ventilators to feeding tubes and blood pressure cuffs, the wide range of equipment used by staff can make way for common errors in application or use.
+From pacemakers and ventilators to feeding tubes and blood pressure cuffs, this wide range of equipment can enable user errors in application or use.

 5. Documentation Errors